-operations; all 50 states have closed schools; and all but one state has closed restaurants and bars for services other than take-out and delivery (the "Closure Orders").
-26 b) Defendants' Standard Uniform All-Risk Commercial Property Insurance Policies c) Plaintiff's Factual Allegations
+48. Such "stay-at-home" orders are or were in effect in all but five states: 35 states closed all non-essential businesses with other states enacting measures to curtail business operations; all 50 states closed schools; and all but one state closed restaurants and bars for services other than take-out and delivery (the "Closure Orders").26

+B. Defendant's Standard Uniform All-Risk Commercial Property Insurance Policies

-- 33. Hanover's insurance policies issued to Plaintiff and the Class Members are "all risk" commercial property polices which cover loss or damage to the covered premises resulting from all risks other than those expressly excluded. - 34.
-Plaintiff's Policy, as well as the policies of other Class Members, are standard forms that are used by Hanover for all insureds having applicable coverage.
+49. Hartford's insurance policies issued to Plaintiffs and the Class Members are "all risk" commercial property polices which cover loss or damage to the covered premises resulting from all risks other than those expressly excluded.

+50. Plaintiffs' Policy, as well as the policies of other Class Members, are standard forms that are used by Hartford for all insureds having applicable coverage.